 Driver’s license and vehicle registration can cost $400 even for those with flawless driving records.
 Add a required vehicle inspection every two years.
 Utility costs for a modest 980 sq ft home can reach $650 for a couple of months despite renovations to improve energy efficiency.

 No place is perfect.
 There will always be things negative you’ll say about your city or country.
 Nova Scotia is no different.
-Setting expectations is important in order to better evaluate your choices when moving to Canada.
+Setting expectations is important to better evaluate your choices when moving to Canada.
 The observations above may be significant to some people but others who have higher level tolerance may feel just fine.
 A corresponding list of things to love about Nova Scotia should also be examined closely.